rsalhan/DevOps-Course-Starter-v2/README.md

 Finally please ensure:
 * your local build still works
 * CI/CD pipeline is still showing as green in GitHub Actions
-* the Prod deployed Azuer environment is still avaliable
+* the Prod deployed Azure environment is still available